jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 categories: Parallel, Gibbs Sampling, Computing, Diagnostics, Rcpp
 ---

 Many Bayesian diagnostics require multiple chains to assess convergence.
-A common estimator is the Gelman-Rubin diagnostic.
+A common estimator is the Gelman-Rubin diagnostic {% cite gelman1992 %}.
 Note that this diagnostic requires that the parameter in question must be *approximately normal*.
 This method assesses convergence by parameter and method of estiamtion (Gibbs, Metropolis-Hastings, etc) does not matter.

 For a given parameter, we calulate the variance by parameter (MCMC iteration *i* and chain *j*).